digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-36.md

 * Discussed and planned experiments for the Desktop Robotti, together with Casper and Hugo.
 * Helped Emil with the mir robot ROS interface.

+#### Daniella Tola
+* Managed to finally create a urdf of a UR5e robot arm with 3d meshes.
+The urdf file can be imported into different 3d simulation programs, i.e. unity, gazebo etc.

 ## Sub-projects status